nanobox-io/nanobox-guides/articles/nodejs/generic/from-scratch.md

 ```

 ## Create a Node App
-Since this is a generic app, you get to choose your own adventure!
+Since this is a generic Nodejs app, you get to choose your own adventure!

 #### Install packages via npm
 If you don't already have a `package.json` file, you'll need to install all of your app's dependencies individually and save them like this: